Stepford Cuckoos: Origins

-As revealed in the first issue of X-Men: Phoenix – Warsong, the sisters are grown from ova cells harvested from telepath Emma Frost while she lay comatose after a Sentinel attack that killed her students, the original Hellions, and are only five of many cloned daughters.
-They state that over a thousand eggs were stolen from Emma's ovaries during her coma, and the remaining hundreds (if not thousands) of clones reside within incubation chambers inside a hidden underground laboratory at The World, a complex housing the Weapon Plus (living beings designed to serve as weapons) program.
-They were created by John Sublime to be powerful weapons able to kill every mutant by combining their telepathic abilities.
-The Cuckoos were designated Weapon XIV.
+The Stepford Cuckoos were created from ova cells harvested from telepath Emma Frost while she lay comatose after a Sentinel attack that killed her students, the original Hellions.
+Over a thousand eggs were stolen from Frost's ovaries during her coma, with the remaining clones residing within incubation chambers at Weapon Plus.
+They were created by Sublime to be powerful weapons able to kill every mutant by combining their telepathic abilities.

 Xavier Institute

 They were first introduced as the protégés and favorites of Emma Frost, and were unaware of their true purpose.
 A telepathic block was used to mask their placement in the school, causing anyone who questioned their origins to lose their train of thought.
-They, along with student Quentin Quire, were noted as the strongest telepaths among the new students at the Xavier Institute of Higher Learning.
+The Stepford Cuckoos, along with student Quentin Quire, were noted as the strongest telepaths among the new students at the Xavier Institute of Higher Learning.
 Although Quire and the Stepford Cuckoos were rivals, Quire had a crush on Sophie.
 Sophie and the other Cuckoos considered him to be disgusting and rejected him completely.

-Partly as an expression of adolescent rebellion, partly under the influence of a mutant drug called Kick, and partly out of a desire to impress Sophie, Quire incited a student riot at the Xavier Institute for Higher Learning.
-Sophie died stopping Quire, overexerting herself after using the same drug to boost her powers.
-The Stepford Cuckoos held Frost to be partially responsible for Sophie's death - with Frost having "inspired her to heroism" - and disassociated themselves from her at that time.
-With the death of Sophie, the Five-in-One became the Four-in-One.
-Wary of having a part of themselves missing, they tested to see if their powers still functioned well by contacting Jean Grey telepathically and informing her that Emma Frost was attempting to conduct an affair with her husband, Scott Summers.
+Partly as an expression of adolescent rebellion, partly under the influence of a mutant drug called Kick, and partly out of a desire to impress Sophie, Quire incites a student riot at the Xavier Institute.
+Sophie dies stopping Quire, overexerting herself after using the same drug to boost her powers.
+The Stepford Cuckoos hold Frost to be partially responsible for Sophie's death - with Frost having "inspired her to heroism" - and separate from her.

-Secretly, Esme Cuckoo had been collaborating with X-Man Xorn, who would later turn out to be Magneto in disguise.
+Secretly, Esme Cuckoo had been collaborating with X-Man Xorn.
 Taking control of the Cuckoos' group mind, she telepathically forced Angel Salvadore to attack Emma Frost, completely shattering her diamond body into fragments.
-Jean Grey managed to telekinetically reassemble Frost and return her to life, whereupon Emma revealed Esme's involvement in the attack.
-Esme then abandoned her sisters to join Magneto's new Brotherhood of Mutants.
-Later, losing faith in Xorn, the Brotherhood turned on him and Esme, who attacked him, angry that Xorn did not return her affections.
-Xorn then killed Esme, and she died in Emma's arms, stating with her dying breath that she never wanted to end up like Emma.
+Jean Grey manages to telekinetically reassemble Frost and return her to life, whereupon Frost reveals Esme's involvement in the attack.
+Esme abandons her sisters to join Magneto's new Brotherhood of Mutants.
+Later, losing faith in Xorn, the Brotherhood turns on him, killing Esme.